dirk-w85/devwks-2034/README.md

     alerts_enabled = false
     url = "https://api.thousandeyes.com/status.json"
     agents {
-        agent_id = 61
+        agent_id = 7
     }
 }
 ```
+>[!Info]
+> Agent ID #7 is the Cloud Agent in Amsterdam, Netherlands.

 Make sure to save your “main.tf” file at this point.

 ### Initializing Terraform

-In the terminal, change your working directory to the DEVWKS-2034 directory:
+In the terminal, make sure your are working in the correct directory:
 ```
 cd /home/devnet/devwks-2034
 ```